China Inc. rethinks US listings as scrutiny tightens

 The Luckin Coffee accounting scandal has reignited calls to step up scrutiny on initial public offerings in the U.S. by Chinese companies.

 The U.S. Senate passed a bill on Wednesday that would require foreign companies listing in New York to be subject to oversight by U.S. auditing authorities, which Chinese law forbids.
-The law would also require listing candidates to show they are not controlled by a foreign government, also a key issue with Chinese companies.
+The bill, which has to be passed by the House of Representatives as well to become law, would also require listing candidates to show they are not controlled by a foreign government, also a key issue with Chinese companies.

 Earlier this week, the Nasdaq Stock Market revealed plans to tighten listing rules in a way that will restrict Chinese access to the Wall Street bourse.